Virtual Function in C++

-- Virtual functions ensure that the correct function is called for an object, regardless of the type of reference (or pointer) used for function call.
+- Virtual functions ensure that the correct function is called for an object, regardless of the type of reference (or pointer) used for the function call.

-- They are mainly used to achieve Runtime polymorphism
+- They are mainly used to achieve Runtime polymorphism.

 Rules for Virtual Functions

-- Virtual functions cannot be static and also cannot be a friend function of another class.
+- A virtual function can be a friend function of another class.

-Compile-time (early binding) VS run-time(late binding) behavior of Virtual Functions
+Compile time (early binding) VS runtime (late binding) behavior of Virtual Functions

 print derived class show base class

-Late binding (Runtime) is done in accordance with the content of pointer (i.e. location pointed to by pointer) an Early binding (Compile time) is done according to the type of pointer, since print() function is declared with virtual keyword so it will be binded at run-time (output is print derived class as pointer is pointing to object of derived class) and show() is non-virtual so it will be binded during compile time (output is show base class as pointer is of base type).
+Late binding (Runtime) is done in accordance with the content of the pointer (i.e. location pointed to by pointer) and Early binding (Compile-time) is done according to the type of pointer since the print() function is declared with the virtual keyword so it will be bound at runtime (output is print derived class as the pointer is pointing to object of derived class) and show() is non-virtual so it will be bound during compile time (output is show base class as the pointer is of base type).

-Working of virtual functions(concept of VTABLE and VPTR)
+Working of Virtual Functions (concept of VTABLE and VPTR)

-- If object of that class is created then a virtual pointer (VPTR) is inserted as a data member of the class to point to VTABLE of that class.
+- If an object of that class is created then a virtual pointer (VPTR) is inserted as a data member of the class to point to the VTABLE of that class.
 For each new object created, a new virtual pointer is inserted as a data member of that class.

 Consider the example below: